aladagemre/sms-decrypter/README.md

 sms-decrypter
 =============

-SecureSMSBackup-Decrypter
+Encrypted SMS Backup Decrypter
-Secure SMS Backup Android App: https://play.google.com/store/apps/details?id=com.aladagemre.SecureSMSBackup
+Encrypted SMS Backup Android App: https://play.google.com/store/apps/details?id=com.aladagemre.SecureSMSBackup

-This is a simple GUI for decrypting SMS files which are encrypted by SecureSMSBackup.
+This is a simple GUI for decrypting SMS files which are encrypted by Encrypted SMS Backup.
 It uses jasypt encryption library.

 1. Choose the files you'd like to decrypt.
 2. Choose the output folder (where to put the decrypted plaintext)